The log function

 x = log (10 x )

-These identities are useful for showing how the log and antilog
+These identities are useful for showing how the logarithm and antilogarithm cancel each other.

 - If you compare the graph